-Texting during class not pertaining to classwork will result in withdrawal of that student from this course.
+Texting during class not pertaining to classwork will result in the withdrawal of that student from this course.

-Students may use lap top computers, tablets or smart phones to access class work with permission during class, and only after the daily quizzes.
-Accessing other material or web sites during class WILL RESULT in withdrawal of that student for this course.
+Students may use laptop computers, tablets or smartphones to access class work with permission during class, and only after the daily quizzes.
+Accessing other material or websites during class WILL RESULT in the withdrawal of that student from this course.
 NO EXCEPTIONS.